 What is Wordshark?

 Wordshark is a hugely versatile computer program to help you read and spell.

 It uses more than 60 specially designed games to teach and to reinforce reading and spelling using over 9,000 pre-recorded words grouped in specially selected word lists.
 You can also add your own words.

 The many permutations of games and word lists create both variety and motivation.

 Wordshark includes a spelling course mapped to the 2014 National Curriculum for England.
-The program includes a high quality phonics approach which is available for the majority of the word lists.
+It also includes a high quality phonics approach which is available for the majority of the word lists.
 Different games include blending sounds into words for reading and also segmenting into sounds and syllables for spelling.
 All common letter patterns and auditory patterns are covered, also spelling rules, syllable work for longer words, homophones, and alphabet and dictionary skills.

 The tailored games and structured word lists make Wordshark especially useful for students with dyslexia as well as for general use.

 The games are excellent for use on an interactive whiteboard and children enjoy playing the games on the big screen.
 An on-screen keypad is provided with the program.

 Wordshark comes with a printed introductory manual.
 The full manual can be printed from the program.
 There are also video tutorials, on-screen help for all games, tool tips and teaching notes.

 Variable speeds and other options meet all levels of skill.